-Information related to our unsecured personal lending business, Ally Lending, is also included within Corporate and Other.
-Ally Lending currently serves medical, retail, and home improvement service providers by enabling promotional and fixed rate installment-loan products through a digital application process at point-of-sale.
-The home improvement segment, which was launched in the second quarter of 2020, now represents approximately 38% of new originations, and is expected to grow.
+Ally Lending is also included within Corporate and Other and primarily serves medical and home improvement service providers by enabling promotional and fixed rate installment-loan products through a digital application process at point-of-sale.
+The home improvement vertical had originations of \$1.2 billion during the year ended December 31, 2022, and represented approximately 57% of new originations.
 Point-of-sale lending broadens our capabilities, and expands our product offering into consumer unsecured lending, all while helping to further meet the financial needs of our customers.